yiisoft/view/docs/basic-functionality.md

 $view = $view->withTheme($theme);
 ```

-In the view, you can access the theme using the `getTheme()` method and manage assets as follows:
+In a view, you can access the theme using the `getTheme()` method and manage assets as follows:

 ```php
 <?php